The Michael L. Printz Award Policies and Procedures

 The chair is responsible for verifying the eligibility of all nominated titles.

-Unlike the Margaret A. Edwards Award, the Printz Award does not require the attendance of the winning authors at the awards ceremonies.
-However, it is understood that authors will be encouraged to attend.
+The Printz Award does not require the attendance of the winning authors at the awards ceremonies.
+However, authors will be encouraged to attend.

 What is quality?
 We know what it is not.
 We hope the award will have a wide AUDIENCE among readers from 12 to 18 but POPULARITY is not the criterion for this award.
 Nor is MESSAGE.
 In accordance with the Library Bill of Rights, CONTROVERSY is not something to avoid.
 In fact, we want a book that readers will talk about.